usrme/website/src/content/tils/how-to-use-tags-with-spaces-in-azure-cli.md

 layout: ../../layouts/MarkdownPostLayout.astro
 pubDate: 2021-08-06
 title: How to use tags with spaces in Azure CLI
-tags: ["azure", "azurecli", "bash"]
+tags: ['azure', 'azurecli', 'bash']
 ---

-I've been using [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/ "Azure Command-Line Interface overview") for well over a year now and while I'm more than happy to recommend it as a tool for working with Azure, it does have its shortcomings.
+I've been using [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/ 'Azure Command-Line Interface overview') for well over a year now and while I'm more than happy to recommend it as a tool for working with Azure, it does have its shortcomings.
 One of the most recent ones, that I've stumbled upon, is using tags with spaces in them.

 Tags in Azure allow you to logically organize resources, resource groups, and subscriptions into a taxonomy where each tag consists of a name and a value.
 When they highlight [limitations](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/tag-resources?tabs=json#limitations "Azure tags' limitations") there is the usual cadre of character and symbol restraints, but no mention of spaces of any kind.

 "Everything is coming up Milhouse," I thought, and even adding whole sentences as tag values in the Azure Portal does seem to work as expected.
 Trouble is around the corner though.
 As soon as I wanted to programmatically get a set of tags from one resource and apply them to another resource I saw that things aren't quite like they seem.

-***
+---

 The way you add an initial set of tags to a resource is usually during creation-time.
 Meaning, you run a `az <type> create` command and pass the `--tags` parameter which takes in space-separated tags in the following format: `key[=value] [key[=value] ...]`.
 You can also leverage the `az resource tag` command or `az tag` commands to achieve the same result after-the-fact.
 (Be wary of the more than a [1000% decrease in speed](https://github.com/Azure/azure-cli/issues/17247 "'az resource tag' speed issue in GitHub") though when using `az resource tag`).